 Pam holds an MA in History of Arts on creation of cultural capital; DipCIM; post-graduate diploma in European Cultural Humanities.

-A long standing member of the sam team, she also contributes to conference and event management, marketing campaigns and database development.
+Suzy Horne works on research and evaluation across many sam-culture projects.
+A long standing member of the sam team, Suzy manages finance and administration for sam-culture and also contributes to conference and event management, marketing campaigns and database development.

-Mel Larsen’s 22 year career in arts and culture includes working as Administrator for touring company Black Mime Theatre and as Marketing Officer for Talawa Theatre Company before joining A.R.T.S. consultancy.
+Mel Larsen’s 24 year career in arts and culture includes working as Administrator for touring company Black Mime Theatre and as Marketing Officer for Talawa Theatre Company before joining A.R.T.S. consultancy.
 Here she conducted feasibility research on several audience development agencies and major new building and refurbishment projects including the Peckham Library, London.

-As an independent consultant for the last 14 years her clients have included Arts Council England, The Australian Arts Council, Creative New Zealand, Audiences Central, The British Council, The National Trust, The Royal Opera House, Streatham Festival, Winchester Museums and StillArt in Sweden.
+As an independent consultant for the last 15 years her clients have included Arts Council England, The Australian Arts Council, Creative New Zealand, Audiences Central, The British Council, The National Trust, The Royal Opera House, Streatham Festival, Winchester Museums and StillArt in Sweden.